Do you consider yourself a content marketing professional?

 In short, Google+ is a place to connect with others, including business partners, while also sharing content.

 For example, my profile can be seen here.
-No, I’m not as active on this platform as some others, but it’s still a good idea to have a presence.
+No, I’m not as active on this social media platform as some others, but it’s still a good idea to have a presence.

 As a content marketer, I suggest using this tool in three ways: